 Approximately 65% of DTC participants report methamphetamine as their drug of choice at the time of program intake.
 While abusing this drug and committing crimes in our community, these individuals are also parenting: on average about 78% of the woman and 65% of the men in DTC have minor children.
 These children are also victims of drug related offenses.

 County and statewide studies have reported an increasing trend of drug abuse and criminal behavior.
 The Oregon Criminal Justice Commission has published information about current rates of drug related arrests.
 These rates are climbing for both Benton County and the State of Oregon.
-In 2007 Oregon recorded a monthly rate of 34 drug related arrests per 100,000 citizens in August of 2008.
-By February of 2011 the rate was 45 per 100,000.
+Oregon recorded a monthly rate of 34 drug related arrests per 100,000 citizens in August of 2008.
+By February of 2011 the rate was 45 arrests per 100,000 citizens.
 Benton County also saw an increase during that period, from 15 to 38 monthly arrests per 100,000 community members.
 While the ratio of drug related arrests in Benton County is less than the state numbers, the rate of increase is greater.
 Clearly, there is an increasing need for the effectiveness and influence of DTC to keep pace with drug related crime.

 Research of drug treatment court programs around the country suggests that the most effective models are those that combine intensive outpatient treatment with intensive judicial oversight.
 In addition, the most successful programs address not just the addiction but the environment of addiction, such as clean and sober housing, employment, and education.
 This is the model of DTC and these goals and objectives guide its work to this day.

 DTC offers offenders charged with non-violent crimes (for example, possession of a controlled substance, theft, forgery, driving under the influence) the option of entering DTC in lieu of more conventional criminal justice interventions.
 Offenders plead guilty or admit probation violations, and to take part in treatment, regular drug screenings, and regular reporting to the drug treatment court judge for a minimum of one year.
-Should the offender fail to comply with one or more of the requirements he/she will be sanctioned and may be removed from DTC.
+Should the offender fail to comply with one or more of the requirements, he/she will be sanctioned and may be removed from DTC.
 If the offender progresses successfully s/he earns incentives and privileges.
 Upon successful completion of DTC, pending criminal and/or probation violation charges are reduced or dismissed by the District Attorney.

 From the beginning, program planning and implementation of the Benton County DTC was truly a community collaboration that included participation by law enforcement agencies, treatment providers, the court, attorneys, schools, and insurance entities.
 The on-going work of DTC is headed by the Staffing Team, which meets weekly.
 This team is composed of:

-• local law enforcement,
+• Local law enforcement

 Staff gathers input from all team members about individual cases and offers rewards, sanctions, and client direction by consensus.
 The judge’s role is to lead and facilitate discussions, and guide the group toward agreement.
 Full buy-in and participation by all team members has been critical to the success of the program and its participants.

-Referral and Entry requirements
+Referral and Entry Requirements

 The Benton County District Attorney screens participants into the Drug Treatment Court using the target population, eligibility, and disqualification criteria, and discretion.
-Referrals from the judges of the Benton County Circuit Court, probation officers of the Benton County Probation Department, and defense attorneys of Benton county Legal Defense consortium and other are also considered for participation by the district attorney.
+Referrals from the judges of the Benton County Circuit Court, probation officers of the Benton County Probation Department, and defense attorneys of Benton County Legal Defense consortium and other are also considered for participation by the district attorney.

 The target population of DTC is substance abusing adult offenders who are newly arrested or whose probation is revoked (or about to be revoked) or conditional discharge is failed (or about to be failed).
 Members of the target population must also satisfy the following eligibility criteria: “E” or lower on the Oregon felony sentencing guidelines and drug offense(s) and/or multiple drug related offenses.
 Members of the target population who satisfy the eligibility criteria are disqualified from participation in DTC if their convictions are for possession of a substantial quantity of drugs, delivery or manufacturing of drugs, or other commercial drug offenses.
 Those convicted of violent offenses and Oregon medical marijuana cardholders are also disqualified from participation.